isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-20-Second-Reading-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-on-Legal-Profession-Amendment-Bill-2018.md

 {:start="24"}
-24. First: Clauses 3 and 20 of the Bill amend the Act to give the Law Society Council the power to require prescribed classes of solicitors who practise or intend to practise in a prescribed area of law, to make a declaration when applying for a practising certificate<sup>[18]</sup>.
+24. <u>First</u>: Clauses 3 and 20 of the Bill amend the Act to give the Law Society Council the power to require prescribed classes of solicitors who practise or intend to practise in a prescribed area of law, to make a declaration when applying for a practising certificate<sup>[18]</sup>.

 {:start="25"}